Ashish-003/NetStream-Real-time-Video-Chat-Application/README.md

 ```

-The webapp will be exposed on http://localhost:3000, http://localhost:3001 and http://localhost:3002, each one with a different socket connection
+The webapp will be available at http://localhost:3000, http://localhost:3001, and http://localhost:3002, each with its own socket connection.